 Littoral applications include the development of capabilities for the prediction of waves, currents and morphological change in the littoral zone as part of Rapid Environmental Assessment activities for Bluelink partners.

-The Littoral Ocean Modelling System (LOMS) is a laptop-based system that allows the user to set up and run a surf zone model at an arbitrary location.
-The Morphological Environmental Assessment System – called MorphEAS – extends LOMS to include morphodynamics, which involves coupling the nearshore waves and currents, sediment transport and morphology.
-The system is designed to run in a forecast mode (~5 days) using forecast wind and waves from external sources.
+Two forecast systems have been developed: one that is laptop-based, and one that requires high-performance computing (HPC).
+The Littoral Ocean Modelling System (LOMS) is the laptop-based system, and ROAM-surf the HPC system.
+These systems allow the user to set up and run a surf zone model at an arbitrary location and involves coupling the nearshore waves and currents, sediment transport and morphology.
+They are designed to run in a forecast mode (~5 days) using forecast wind and waves from external sources.

-The Nearshore Research Facility (NRF) was developed to observe morphological change on a natural beach to be used in model validation and tuning.
+Data collected during an extensive field program continues to provide valuable input for validation of the modelling system.
+During the field program, a nearshore Research Facility (NRF) was developed to observe morphological change on a natural beach to be used in model validation and tuning.
 Morphodynamic time scales are typically much longer than hydrodynamic time scales, except perhaps through extreme events, and measuring morphological change under breaking waves is a challenge with conventional hydrographic surveying methods.
 Long-term, continuous monitoring of morphological change and the nearshore wave field is most effectively done with remote techniques such as video and radar.
-The NRF consists of an XBand radar and a 6 camera video system has been deployed at Secret Harbour, south of Perth (Fig. 1) Directional wave data are collected offshore of the NRF and provide incident wave forcing conditions for the model.
-Monthly surveys of the nearshore bathymetry have been obtained using RTK GPS and depth sounder mounted on a jet ski.
-The same GPS unit mounted on a quad bike is used to map the beach.
+The NRF consists of an XBand radar and a 6 camera video system was deployed at Secret Harbour, south of Perth (Fig. 1) Directional wave data were collected offshore of the NRF and provide incident wave forcing conditions for the model.
+Monthly surveys of the nearshore bathymetry were obtained using RTK GPS and depth sounder mounted on a jet ski.
+The same GPS unit mounted on a quad bike was used to map the beach.

-An archive of video images from Secret Harbour is coming soon.
+An archive of video images from Secret Harbour is available.

 A numerical model, Called XBeach, is used to simulate depth-averaged wave-driven currents.
 The wave field is estimated using a simplified time dependent wave action balance equation to give the directional distribution of the frequency integrated wave action density.
 This time-varying wave action balance includes refraction, shoaling, current refraction, bottom friction and wave breaking.
 The model forcing can accommodate non-stationary time-varying incident wave energy and the corresponding bound long wave associated with incoming wave groups.
 The incoming wave groups force low frequency motion in the nearshore that is thought to be important in generating alongshore variations in the bathymetry such as alternating sandbars and rip channels as shown in Fig. 3.